stepro/kdo/README.md

 When called with an `image` parameter, this represents an existing image to be run in the Kubernetes cluster.
 This is distinguished from the `build-dir` parameter, which always starts with `.` and identifies a local Docker build context to be dynamically built into a custom image to run in the Kubernetes cluster.

+When the `command` parameter is set, this configures the `command` property in the container and removes the `args` property.

-When called with the `--install` or `--uninstall` flag, all other flags with the exception of those listed above are ignored.
+When called with the `--install` or `--uninstall` flag, all other flags with the exception of those listed above are ignored and no positional parameters are allowed.

 ## Flags